TopSwagCode/Go.CheatRepo/src/Tests/README.md

 * func has to have (t *testing.T) as parameter
 * To run tests type: ```$ go test``` in the terminal

-You can use T for failing your test.
+You can use "t" for failing your test.
 Skip tests and a lot more.
-Try playing with it.
+Try playing around with it.
 2 Quick examples can be seen below.
 One failing test and a skipped test.

 ```Go
 func TestThat1IsBiggerThan2(t *testing.T) {